People

 Notable Representations:

-• Represented a founder of a private equity firm asserting claims against her co-founders for theft of her ownership interest in the firm.
+• Representation of a founder of private equity firm Kainos Capital in asserting claims against her co-founders for theft of her ownership interest in the firm.
 The case settled on confidential terms prior to trial.